 We shall make best efforts to search and share relevant information with financial institutions and answer their motivated written and issued in due course requests based on the anti-money laundering regulation of the relevant jurisdiction.

-Customer Identification and source of funds.
+Customer Due Diligence (CDD) and source of funds identification

 We will collect certain minimum customer identification information from each of our customer before the customer will conduct any transaction:

-(b) to the extent that there is doubt as to whether the persons with the controlling ownership interest are the beneficial owners, or where no natural person exerts control through ownership interests, the identity of the natural persons (if any) exercising control of the legal person through other means.
+(b) to the extent that there is doubt as to whether the persons with the controlling ownership interest are the beneficial owners, or where no natural person exerts control through ownership interests, verification of the identity of the natural persons (if any) exercising control of the legal person through other means.

 - who owns more than 25 percent of the customer